omar0ali/go-simple-exercises/README.md

 # Using xargs with a file
 cat list.txt | xargs go run . bSearch <target>

-# Another without using xargs
+# Another way without using xargs
 go run . bSearch <target> <sorted numbers separated by a space>
 ```